cog-bundles/format/README.md

 * `format:fields` - show the keys included in a command response
 * `format:list` - build a list of the values for a given key from each response object
 * `format:table` - format command response as a table. see-also: `operable:table`
+* `format:tail` - filter the output to only include the last N responses

 ## Permissions